 - Mama is eating a bag a day.

-- 7 ounces of Funyuns is 128 grams of carbs.
-These refined carbs break down quickly in the body and become nearly 3/4 cup of sugar.
+- 7 ounces of Funyuns is 112 grams of carbs.
+These refined carbs break down quickly in the body and become 28 teaspoons of sugar in your bloodstream.
+TWENTY EIGHT.

 What this baby needs is REAL food, not some toxic trash created in a factory and sold in a gas station.